aloksenapati/Time_series-ARIMA-/README.md

 # Time_series-ARIMA-

 complete project of time series analysis from data preprocessing to model like MA,AR & ARIMA.
-This project of sales data and forecasting of sales in future
+This project of airpassenger data and forecasting of airpassenger booking in future.